ShuangLin212/FGM_elasticmap/README.md

 2. Get the stable strucutres on the convex hull suggesting by machine learning method Pysipfenn.

 ## Stable sturctures of T1 phase along all the composition:![plot](./newplot.png)

+3. CALPHAD Modeling of the elastic constant as function of compositionand and T

+In preparation

+4. Generation of the elastic map

+In preparation